 4. Integration platforms such as MS Flow and Zapier

 If you want to connect multiple systems simultaneously or build complex workflows, integration platforms are an ideal solution.
-Tools like MS Flow and Zapier allow you to set triggers and actions.
-For example, once a reservation is made, it's immediately sent to both the calendar and the accounting system.
+You can set up triggers and actions using tools such as MS Flow and Zapier.
+For example, as soon as a reservation is made, it is immediately forwarded to both the calendar and the accounting system.

-Integration platforms offer a lot of flexibility and are ideal for complex integrations, especially if you want to connect multiple systems simultaneously.
-They allow you to coordinate everything efficiently.
-However, the downside is that setting them up can be time-consuming and sometimes more complex than other options.
+Integration platforms offer a lot of flexibility and are ideal for complex connections, especially if you want to connect multiple systems at once.
+They make it possible to align everything efficiently.
+The disadvantage, however, is that setting them up can take some time and can sometimes be more complicated than other options.

 How does system linking work?